Curriculum Vitae

 Co-winner of the Descartes Prize 2003 of the European Union

-Principal Investigator in internationally awarded projects (funded by the DFG, DLR, ESO and ISF)
+Principal Investigator in internationally awarded projects (funded by the DFG, DLR, ESA, ESO and ISF)

 Head of the Research Group "Fundamental Physics with Gaia", awarded by German Space Agency (DLR), 2006-